-Participants who go to out-of-network providers may be responsible for filing their own claims for reimbursement from the Leidos Dental PPO Plan.
+Participants who go to out-of-network providers may be responsible for filing their own claims for reimbursement from the Leidos Dental PPO Plans.
 Check with your provider for information on their payment and claim filing policies.

 Reasonable and Customary Limit

-The reasonable and customary limit is the maximum amount the Leidos Dental PPO Plan will pay for a covered service, based on what dentists in the participant's geographic area charge for similar services.
+The reasonable and customary limit is the maximum amount the Leidos Dental PPO Plans will pay for a covered service, based on what dentists in the participant's geographic area charge for similar services.
 The determination of what the reasonable and customary limit is for a specific dental procedure is within the sole discretion of the insurance provider and is not subject to challenge or review.

 - Oral exam (two per participant per calendar year);